Guide to Metal Credit Cards: What You Need to Know

 If you’re worried about the effects that applying for a credit card may have on your credit score, know that you have other options.
 Instead of getting a credit card, you may also consider the following alternatives for financing:

 • Debit card: If you’re simply looking for another way to easily make purchases and avoid carrying around a wallet full of cash, consider a debit card.
 While a debit card does not allow you to build your credit score, applying for one does not require a hard pull and is often as easy as opening a bank account.
-Do note that debit cards tend to have less robust security protections compared to credit cards though.
+Do note that debit cards tend to have less robust security protections on purchases compared to credit cards though.

 • Loan from a family member or friend: If you’re wary of weathering a hard credit inquiry right now, consider approaching a close family member or friend about borrowing the funds you need.
 Make sure to clearly agree to the terms of the loan agreement, including when you’ll pay back the money.
 Also realize the potential implications for your personal relationship if you don’t make good on paying this person back.